Real Estate Development Disputes: Causes, Resolution, and Prevention

 Comprehensive Contract Drafting

-- Specific performance standards
+- Scope of work and performance standards

-- Detailed payment terms and conditions
+- Payment terms and retainage

-- Thorough change order procedures
+- Change order procedures

 Due Diligence

-- Environmental site assessments
+- Environmental assessments

-- Zoning and land use verification
+- Zoning and land use confirmation

-- Infrastructure capacity evaluation
+- Infrastructure capacity analysis

-- Community impact assessment
+- Community and stakeholder impact evaluation

 Stakeholder Engagement